Skip to Content

 Save Money on Laundry by Bringing Travel Wash

-If you think that you may need to wash some items of clothing but don’t want to pay for the onboard laundry one option is to bring a small bottle of travel wash and wash some clothes in the sink.
+If you think you may need to wash some clothing but don’t want to pay for the onboard laundry, one option is to bring a small bottle of travel wash and wash some clothes in the sink.

-I’ve done this on a number of occasions and it does work well for certain things.
+I’ve done this on many occasions and it does work well for certain things.

-Some cruise lines do have self-service laundries and if the cruise line you’re cruising with has these this is usually an easy way to wash your clothes for a cheap price.
+Some cruise lines have self-service laundries, and if the line you’re cruising with has these, it is usually an easy way to wash your clothes.

 That said, don’t spend too much of your cruise doing laundry!